South Miami, Florida: Transportation

 The city provides a free shuttle service with nine designated stops on a two-mile loop within the city's Downtown area during specified hours on Tuesdays to Saturdays (no service on Sundays and Mondays).

 Culture

 The city has numerous parks and a vibrant downtown filled with historic buildings, restaurants and unique shops.
 Much of South Miami stretches down U.S. 1, along which it features a wide variety of retail stores and restaurants on long-owned real estate or in newer shopping plazas.
 The South Miami Branch library of the Miami-Dade Public Library System is open 6 days a week and offers a large children's room, as well as (for a small branch) an extensive collection of DVDs and large-print books.

-Music

-Bougainvillea's Old Florida Tavern offers early-to-late-night taped and live music for dancing, as well as a variety of beers, wines, and cocktails, including bar foods, and a "Lady's Night" on Wednesdays.
-Similarly, the very popular, likewise indoor-outdoor Deli Lane Cafe & Tavern Miami is a large building containing a restaurant on one side, with sidewalk dining, and a stage for live musicians in the pool hall on the other side.

-The major mall of South Miami, The Shops at Sunset Place, has hosted "National Talent Search TV Showcase Miami Auditions."

 Parks

 South Miami has a number of parks, including: